-Phyllis Fletcher manages our regional collaborative journalism service and supports our reporters to serve our audiences in new ways: On digital platforms, live on location and through social media.
+Phyllis Fletcher managed our regional collaborative journalism service for three years before accepting a bureau chief post with NPR.
 She is sought as a news analyst for live broadcast, and as a writer and speaker on racism, inclusive sourcing and breaking news production techniques.

-Fletcher is 2017 Public Radio News Directors, Inc. Editor of the Year and is interim president of the Seattle Association of Black Journalists.
+Fletcher was named the inaugural Public Radio News Directors, Inc. Editor of the Year in 2017 and is interim president of the Seattle Association of Black Journalists.
 Her honors include a national Edward R. Murrow Award, a Sigma Delta Chi medal, two Gracies, two UNITY Awards, two Salutes to Excellence from the National Association of Black Journalists and a first prize in beat reporting from the Education Writers Association.
 She has been named a Friend of Scholastic Journalism by the Journalism Education Association.

 Fletcher is a graduate of the University of Washington, Columbia University and James A. Garfield High School.
-She has earned academic credentials in demography, computer programming and accounting fraud detection.
+She has earned academic credentials in demography, software engineering and accounting fraud detection.